mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 **Note**: To execute a single command as the Akkoma system user, use `sudo -Hu akkoma command`.
 You can also switch to a shell by using `sudo -Hu akkoma $SHELL`.
 If you don't have or want `sudo` or would like to use the system as the `akkoma` user for instance maintenance tasks, you can simply use `su - akkoma` to switch to the `akkoma` user.

-* Git clone the AkkomaBE repository and make the Akkoma user the owner of the directory:
+* Git clone the akkoma-be repository and make the Akkoma user the owner of the directory:

 It is highly recommended you use your own fork for the `https://path/to/repo` part below, however if you foolishly decide to forego using your own fork, the primary repo `https://akkoma.dev/AkkomaGang/akkoma.git` will work here.